Ms. Pamela Stephens

 39 - Upper Division Hours (3000-4000 level)

-36 - General Education Hours (See model schedule) with minimums in specific areas of:
+36 - General Education Hours with minimums in specific areas of:

 45 - Free Elective Hours

 There is no major required.
 The program can be tailored to meet individual needs.
 A GPA of 2.00 or a C average is required.
-Students must complete 24 semester hours in a college or university in the West Virginia State System.
+For residency purposes, at least 24 credit hours must be completed in the WV State System of Higher Education and at least 12 of those credit hours must be completed at Fairmont State.

-Students may enroll in the RBA Degree Program any time during the year.
-Contact the RBA Advisor for information and assistance.
-All official college transcripts should be forwarded to the Program Advisor, 353 Education Building.
-An appointment with the advisor is required prior to enrollment to discuss program requirements, transcript evaluations, and possible portfolio procedures.
-Brochures and appointments are available by calling RBA Advisor, 304-367-4193, or email: email@example.com.
+Students may enroll in the RBA Degree program any time during the year.
+An appointment with the coordinator is required prior to enrollment to discuss program requirements, transcript evaluations, and possible portfolio procedures.
+Brochures and appointments are available by calling Pamela Stephens, 304-367-4709, firstname.lastname@example.org.

 A unique feature of the RBA program is the possibility of obtaining college-equivalent credit for prior learning that has taken place outside of a college, provided that the knowledge or skills obtained are generally equivalent to a college course.
-For specific directions on how to assemble a portfolio and related fees, please contact Janice Watts, RBA Advisor, at 304-367-4193 or email: firstname.lastname@example.org.
+For specific directions on how to assemble a portfolio and related fees, see the FSU Portfolio Development Guidelines.